blue-button/implementation-guide/transmit-using-direct.md

 The bundle format is ***PKCS7*** which has a ***.p7b*** extension.
 The bundle should be retrieved and loaded into the STA/HISP daily.

-#### Signing with EV Certificate
+#### Signing with a Certificate {#certificates}
 Your STA/HISP will need to sign messages before they are transmitted.
 Messages can be signed by multiple certificates.

+The preferred path is to use a anchor that is part of a trust communities like [Direct Trust](http://directtrust.org).
+These communities will establish trust bundles and you will be able to sign messages with those certificates.

-A data holder must ensure that one of the signing certificates is an extended validation (EV) certificate from a reputable vendor.
+If you are not participating in one of those communities, then one of the signing certificates must be an extended validation (EV) certificate from a reputable vendor.

+For testing, you can upload your anchor to the ***Providers-Test*** [Blue Button Trust Bundle](https://secure.bluebuttontrust.org/).
+For production, you will need to participate in a trust community or sign the message with an EV certificate.

 #### Detailed Flow Diagram
 The following diagram depicts a successful transmission.
 See it [full-size](files/patient-transmit.pdf).